-Health Equity Commitment Statement .
-2
+Health Equity Commitment Statement 2

-Welcome .
-3
+Welcome 3

-The Importance of Affirmative and Inclusive Healthcare .
-5
+The Importance of Affirmative and Inclusive Healthcare 5

-Identity Beyond Labels: Pronouns and Chosen Names .
-6
+Identity Beyond Labels: Pronouns and Chosen Names 6

-Health Equity Concerns and Barriers to Care .
-7
+Health Equity Concerns and Barriers to Care 7

 Considerations for Specific Demographics 8

-Strategies for Working with Individuals who are LGBTQIA+ .
-9
+Strategies for Working with Individuals who are LGBTQIA+ 9

-Resources .12
+Resources 12

 Patient Resources 12

 Provider Resources 13

 Glossary 14

 References 17

 Contact Information 19

-Inclusivity Note: While reading MHS Health's LGBTQIA+ Inclusive Care Guide, it's critical to keep in mind that not every person will resonate with every term and concept mentioned as language and identity are constantly evolving.
+Inclusivity Note: While reading MHS Health's LGBTQIA+ Inclusive Care Guide, it's critical to keep in mind that some terms and concepts mentioned will not resonate with every person as language and identity are constantly evolving.
 Best practice is always to ask how an individual identifies before using a term that may not be applicable or correct.